 - 12. Find next: For all trees.
 Changes the current found node to the next found node.
 If you did not start a search yet, then you are asked for the regular expression to search for. - 13.
 Clear found items: For all trees.
 Removes the background markings of the preceding find items. - 14.
 Define subset: Only for system tree.
 Uses the currently selected system resources (e.g., from a preceding Find items) to create a new subset of all system resources (typically threads) with the provided name.
-This is added to the combobox at the bottom of the system tree and boxplot statistics panes, and becomes the currently active subset for which statistics are calculated. - 15.
-Info: For all trees (for call trees under Called region).
+This is added to the combobox at the bottom of the system tree and boxplot statistics panes, and becomes the currently active subset for which statistics are calculated.

+- 15. Info: For all trees (for call trees under Called region).
 Gives some short information about the reference node.
 Disabled if there is no reference node or if no information is available for the reference node. - 16.
-Online description: For metric trees and flat call profiles (for call trees see under Called region).
-Shows some (usually more extensive) online description for the reference node.
-For example, metrics might point to an online documentation explaining their semantics, or regions representing library functions might point to the corresponding library documentation.
-Disabled if there is no reference node or if no online information is available.
+Full Info: For metric tree and call tree only.
+In the case of metric tree it lists a complete information about the selected metric.
+One gets information about display and unique name, data type, unit of measurements, kind of metric and CubePL expression if the metric is derived.